Msalarzon/Code-Quiz/README.md

 ## Description

 Dive into this super beginner-friendly 'Code-Quiz' – a straightforward and basic introduction to web development concepts.
 Created for beginners, this quiz is designed to share the joy of learning.
 Click 'Start' to explore a few simple questions about the fundamentals of web development.
-It represents a first attempt, so your understanding is appreciated.

 ## Table of Contents

 - [Installation](#installation)